yassineyahyaoui/top-tunisian-github-users/readme-before-table.txt

 There are `1000 users`  in Tunisia.
 You need at least `6 followers` to be on this list.

 This list is just an updated list from the [gayanvoice/top-github-users](https://github.com/gayanvoice/top-github-users) repo.
-I just scraped and sorted it.
+I just scraped, updated the numbers of total contributions and sorted it.

 <br/>